Haji Bektash Veli: Identity

-Bektash is generally believed to be of Persian or Turkish origin, and his name is considered to be of Turkic origin.
+Bektash is generally believed to be of Persian or Turkic origin, and his name is considered to be of Turkic origin.
 Bektash belonged to a group of Khorasani migrants in Anatolia who had left their homeland during the Mongol conquests.
 According to the Vilâyet-Nâme, Bektash was the son of Sayyed Muhammad ibn Musa, a great-grandson of Musa al-Kazim; this is impossible, given the fact that Bektash lived in the 7th/13th century.
-Genealogies encountered in later sources and designed to fill the obvious gap in time are all questionable and may well have been inspired by a wish—analogous to that of the fabricators of the Safavid genealogy—to give Bektash, as the eponym of a nominally Shia order, Imami descent.
+Genealogies encountered in later sources and designed to fill the obvious gap in time are all questionable and may well have been inspired by a attain religious legitimacy within the masses.

-According to "The history of Aşıkpaşazade" (Aşıkpaşazade Tarihi), written by one of the grandsons of "Aşık Pasha" who was the son of "Muhlis Paşa" (Muhlees Pāshā) who was the son of renowned Baba Ilyas al-Khorasani, "Sayyeed Muhammad ibn Sayyeed Ebrāheem Ātā" had come to Sivas, Anatolia from Khorasan with his brother "Menteş" (Mantash) to become affiliated with the tariqat of Bābā Eliyās al-Khorāsānī.
+According to "The history of Aşıkpaşazade" (Aşıkpaşazade Tarihi), written by one of the grandsons of "Aşık Pasha" who was the son of "Muhlis Paşa" (Muhlees Pāshā) who was the son of renowned Baba Ilyas al-Khorasani, "Sayyeed Muhammad ibn Sayyeed Ebrāheem Ātā" had come to Sivas, Anatolia from Khorasan with his brother "Menteş" (Mantash) to become affiliated with the tariqat of Baba Ilyas al-Khorasani.
 On the other hand, the famous reference book of Bektaşi order, Valāyat-Nāma-i Hādjī Baktāsh-ī Wālī, claims that "Bektash" was the murshid of Bābā (Bābā Eliyās al-Khorāsānī).

 The name attributed to him by his followers can be translated as "The Pilgrim Saint Bektash."
 The Haji title implies that he had made the pilgrimage to Mecca and Medina to perform Hajj.
 He is the eponym of the Bektashi Sufi order and is considered one of the principal teachers of Alevism.
 According to the Encyclopaedia of Islam, the "center and source of his teachings" was ʿAlī ibn Abī Ṭālib, whom Alevis believe to be the righteous successor of Muhammad while also "acknowledging the twelve Shia Imams" and "holding Jafar as-Sadiq in high esteem".
 Despite his Shia belief and his unorthodox teachings, he is considered a renowned figure in the history and culture of both the Ottoman Empire and the modern nation-state of Turkey.
 On the other hand, Ibn Khallikan reports that Shī'ite tendencies belonged not to him but rather to his murids, who took refuge in his tekke at Suluca Kara Oyuk in Kırşehir after the Babai Revolt.